srsergiorodriguez/exploraciones-digitales/content/5_4_infraestructura.md

 "Se llega así a una de dos posiciones igualmente nefastas: a la peor de las tecnolatrías, la del mimetismo o la copia o a la denuncia furibunda que esterliza al no proponer alternativas viables"[@sabatoCambioTecnologicoNecesario1976, p.
 32]

-Maximo Halty Circulos viciosos del subdesarrollo en círculos virtuosos
+Maximo Halty Circulos viciosos del subdesarrollo en círculos virtuosos[@haltycarrereHaciaNuevoOrden1975]

+Tecnologización vs. industrialización
+Actualizarse sin producir o entender los fundamentos tecnológicos de la industria

 "In the coming years, coinciding with the period of turbulence in the international scene, a period will occur during which the region will be able to embark on science and technology efforts oriented towards internal social and economic demands-which, in turn, will facilitate and require selective recovery of the traditional technological base, the promotion of ‘unincorporated’, non-integrated technological change in the production of goods and services, and the introduction of advanced technology components into conventional and traditional production activities."[@sagastiCrisisChallenge1989, p.
 167]

 Tecnological base exogenous and endogenous sagasti [@sagastiEndogenousScienceTechnology1980] Upgrading of tradicional technologies
 Educación
-Basic human needs — Producción tecnológica como una forma de humanismo
+Basic human needs — Producción tecnológica como una forma de humanismo (tal vez de la manera menos pura, la que critica Heidegger, más por el lado marxista)

-"The implanted or modem productive activities employed imported technologies that brought with them skill requirements, use of materials, organizational habits, and technical traditions that were alien to the local environment.
+"The implanted or modern productive activities employed imported technologies that brought with them skill requirements, use of materials, organizational habits, and technical traditions that were alien to the local environment.
 Furthermore, the technological capabilities associated with modem production were expanded primarily through new technology imports, which meant that the technological traditions-developed slowly and cumulatively over a long time-were left aside and even eliminated.
 This led to a reduction in the variety of indigenous technological responses."[@sagastiEndogenousScienceTechnology1980, p.
 325]

 Los efectos de políticas de importación tecnológica